 ARTICLE 5.
 The passer is the player who throws a forward pass.
-He is a passer from the time he releases the ball until the pass is complete, incomplete or intercepted, or until he moves to participate in the play.
+That player is a passer from the time the ball is released until the pass is complete, incomplete or intercepted, or until they move to participate in the play.